NorCz/MessageApp/README.md

 A backup is automatically created upon running the server, if a `project.db` file is already present.
 Additionally, backups are created automatically once a day at the hour and minute set in the `cron_backup_hour` and `cron_backup_minute` environment variable.
 The `cron_backup_count` variable controls how many backups are preserved.
 Once the limit is exceeded, the oldest backup is deleted.

 API documentation is available under the [Wiki](https://github.com/NorCz/MessageApp/wiki/MessageApp-Backend-API-Documentation) tab.

+The server sends requests to the configured Active Directory server in order to create users in the messaging system.
+Users are created when the server is run (if the database file is already present), and new users are added every 15 minutes.
+The server makes use of the LDAP protocol for this purpose, sending requests to `ldap://[ad_server_dn]`.
+That DNS name must be reachable in the network where the Docker container is deployed in order to allow communication with the domain controller.
+For this service to work, you must provide the domain name, (`ad_server_dn`), the common name of the group from which users are fetched (`ad_group_cn`), and the login information of the user as which the service is supposed to execute LDAP queries (`ad_username` and `ad_password`).

 ### Requirements
 * [Docker](https://www.docker.com/products/docker-desktop/), or other software or service capable of running Docker containers.